What is Music and the City?

 Musicians from across the cities come together to play chamber music in an environment inspired by the musical salons of 1920s Vienna.

-To create an opportunity for musicians to play with like-minded people in a fun and sophisticated atmosphere.
+To create an opportunity for musicians of all levels to play with like-minded people in a convivial and sophisticated atmosphere.
 To create a great event for the many professional Londoners and Melburnians who enjoy playing musical instruments, but could never find the time to join a regular orchestra or meet other musicians.